meme20200/dupeplus/README.md

 - Support Custom Items like Oraxen and ItemsAdder
 - Support for Scripting Plugins like Denizen and Skript
 - Support for NBT Tag 1.20.4 and below: {"dupenotallowed": true}, 1.20.5 and above: \[minecraft:custom_data={dupenotallowed:true}]
-- Make a SpongeMC Plugin.
+- Make a SpongeMC version fork for this plugin.
+- Add a new configuration that adds lore to duplicated item.
 > Note: Please request features in the Issues Tab